tjsavage/cooking-school/content/post/oysters-and-a-sense-of-place/index.md

 The _claires_ are oyster vineyards, with their own terrior.
 And oysters, as filter-feeders, are quite literally a distillation of their environment.
 Varying minerality, salinity, water temperature, tidal patterns, and local algae impart unique, distinguishing flavor to the oyster. _Claire_ oysters are designated by their ripening time and the density of their oysterbed - the _Pousse en Claire_, grown with the lowest density of oyster per square meter, are the sweetest and fleshiest.
 A _claire_ oyster doesn't just transport you to the sea - it brings you to a point in the southwest of France, a particular estuary, tended a specific way, where oysters have been harvested for thousands of years.

 So oysters made the perfect meal to settle into this new place.
-Alongside two great friends, we collected ourselves each behind a dozen _Fines des Claires_ and _Speciale des Claires_ and dove into the sea, at the famed [Huîtrerie Régis](https://www.tripadvisor.fr/Restaurant_Review-g187147-d1821374-Reviews-Huitrerie_Regis-Paris_Ile_de_France.html).
+Alongside two friends, we collected ourselves each behind a dozen _Fines des Claires_ and _Speciale des Claires_ and dove into the sea, at the famed [Huîtrerie Régis](https://www.tripadvisor.fr/Restaurant_Review-g187147-d1821374-Reviews-Huitrerie_Regis-Paris_Ile_de_France.html).
 A dozen _claire_ oysters and a Sancerre is about as "Bienvenue à France" as it gets.

 <img src="/post/oysters-and-a-sense-of-place/oysters2.jpg" />